kitajchuk/ImageLoader/README.md

 }).on( "data", function ( element ) {
     // Here you can perform logic on each element
-    // For instance, wait to load them until they are in the viewport return true;
+    // For instance, wait to load them until they are in the viewport
+    // Return true to load and false to skip loading until condition is met return true;

 // Fires when all the images in a collection have been loaded